 opkg update && opkg install block-mount kmod-fs-ext4 kmod-usb-storage e2fsprogs kmod-usb-ohci kmod-usb-uhci fdisk

-This installs packages needed for a partition with ext4 filesystem (and doesn't install packages for f2fs filesystem).
+This installs packages needed for a partition with ext4 filesystem.

 Risk-adverse users may wish to create a custom image (as described in the pervious section) containing these tools and especially the kernel modules that are consistent with the firmware kernel so that they are available in failsafe mode.